 There were only two original 7th Plain albums released, plus a handful of singles and EP's, all of them on now-defunct UK label GPR.
 Both of the albums are must-hears.
 The debut long player My Wise Yellow Rug (1994) is a glorious collection of contemplative future tech, offering plenty of gorgeous, panoramic down-to-midtempo gems (“Boundaries”, “Excalibur’s Radar”, "Sender of Humane Visions") alongside a few excursions in spacey percussive abstraction ("Rise and Bewize", "The Boys Toy Drum").
 The 4 Cornered Room (1994) is of a similar standard, perhaps a tad more polished and cohesive as an album, and with a higher average BPM that makes it more dancefloor friendly.
 "Time Melts" is the epitome of beautiful bleep, capturing the era's optimism in eight perfect minutes.
 "Lost" aches with its Detroit techno lineage but recasts it in that uniquely early British techno way, doused in dreaminess despite the frantic tempo and clattering beats.

 With the original releases long unavailable to stream or buy new, Chronicles is the easiest entry point for 7th Plain newcomers.
 It features a fairly representative sampling of previously released material and some unreleased cuts from Slater’s personal archive, and nearly all of it is lovingly remastered from the original tapes.
-There is nothing from the unreleased third album, which in the Fabric London interview he declared is now "buried", though whether that's for creative or legal reasons he doesn't say.
+There is nothing from the unreleased third album, which in the Fabric London interview he declared is now "buried", though whether that's for personal reasons or legal ones he doesn't say.
 Still, despite some surprising omissions, Chronicles proves to be an invaluable artifact.
 Some 25 years later there’s still a strikingly futuristic, otherworldly tinge to 7th Plain material and an unerring sense of groove in the rhythms.
 Dance in your mind or dance on your feet, it doesn’t matter; this is deep and imaginative electronica from an era of wide-eyed exploration in ambient dance music.